opencontainers/selinux/pkg/pwalkdir/README.md

   * fs.SkipDir is not supported;

-  * no errors are ever passed to WalkDirFunc;
+  * ErrNotExist errors from filepath.WalkDir are silently ignored for any path except the top directory (WalkDir argument); any other error is returned to the caller of WalkDir;

   * once any error is returned from any walkDirFunc instance, no more calls to WalkDirFunc are made, and the error is returned to the caller of WalkDir;